wembikon/catch2_template/exe/README.md

 ##Shorter version
 You just really have to open the folder that contains the root CMakeLists.txt then select kit `screw driver and wrench icon`, target `the Build gear button` and finally set the absolute executable path in the launch.json.
+Press only the `bug` button to debug.

 ##Sample launch.json
 ```